How JATENZO avoids Liver

 JATENZO’s unique formulation is designed to be absorbed and distributed through the intestinal lymphatic system—the pathway responsible for the transport of dietary lipids.

-Mode of Absorption avoids first-pass hepatic metabolism1-3,7
+Mode of absorption avoids first-pass hepatic metabolism1-3,7

 The intestinal lymphatic system transports JATENZO to the body’s circulatory system where the fatty acids are cleaved to produce testosterone.

-JATENZO offers safe, oral delivery2,3
+JATENZO offers safe, oral delivery1-3

 Primary efficacy endpoint: